masteringmodernpayments/book/callbacks.md

 end
 ```

 Disputes are sad.
-We should also handle a happy event.
+We should also handle a happy event, like someone buying something.
 Let's do `charge.succeeded`:

 ```ruby
 private